Jorsorokin/HDBSCAN/readme.md

 See the [docs](docs) for interfacing and running HDBSCAN with your own data.

+You are free to use/distribute the code, but please keep a reference to this original code base and author (Jordan Sorokin).

 ## Dependencies
 - MATLAB version r2015a or greater
 - Signal processing toolbox